sebapersson/PEtab.jl/docs/src/tutorials/sciml/starting_tutorial.md

 ### Defining the ML model

 PEtab.jl only supports [Lux.jl](https://lux.csail.mit.edu/stable/) ML models.
 To be compatible, the Lux model must define a set of layers with unique identifiers together with a forward pass.
-Since a simple feed-forward network is used here, this is most easily done using `Lux.Chain`:
+This is often most easily done using `Lux.Chain`:

 ```@example 1
 using Lux